 Step 3: Plymouth State University Bills the Agency

 Plymouth State University automatically bills out for all scholarships based on the award letters it receives.
-Should you receive the check directly, please be sure to forward it to Student Account Services at the address above.
+Should you receive the check directly, please be sure to properly endorse the check as necessary and forward it to Student Account Services at the address above.